pierrewinter/Humanitarian_Market_Imputation/README.md

 │
 │
 ├── src                      <- Source code of this project.
 All final code comes here (Notebooks are thought for exploration)
-│   │
+    │
-│   └── utils                <- Scripts to create visualizations, parse datasets, and create results
+    └── FFILL                <- Scripts used for forward fill imputation (Python) │
+    └── KNN                <- Scripts used for adapted KNN imputation (Python) │
+    └── MICE                <- Scripts used for MICE imputation (R)
 ```